-4.3 Under Frequency Response
+4.3 Under frequency response

-The ISO will analyze if there a need to mandate variable energy generation to provide under frequency response.
+The ISO may need to analyze if there is a need to mandate variable energy generation to provide under frequency response.
 If so, CAISO will require and utilize this feature in a very judicious manner consistent with market efficiency and environmental objectives.
-In order to properly develop appropriate market rules associated with the use of active power, the ISO will engage in a subsequent stakeholder process.
+In the event market rules associated with the use of active power are necessary, the ISO will engage in a subsequent stakeholder process.

 4.4 Impact of the reduction in fault current levels

 The inherent characteristics of practical asynchronous generators result in reduced short-circuit current contribution.
 A key disadvantage of this is that short circuit faults may not clear, because standard protective relaying relies on the presence of significant fault current from at least one of the terminals of a transmission line or transformer.
 Significantly reduced fault current may result in time delayed clearing of system faults, and in the worst case, the relaying may fail to detect or clear the fault.
-The ISO will work with the PTOs to examine the impact of reduced available fault current.
+The ISO intends to confer with the PTOs to examine the impact of reduced available fault current.

-4.5 Power Quality Issues
+4.5 Power quality issues

 Power Quality refers to maintaining a pure sinusoidal output of voltage and current, and that frequencies other than the fundamental 60 Hz are not present.
-Further, there should be no noticeable flicker in system voltage associated with routine switching for lines, capacitors, etc. ISO will be engaging with Power Quality Standards agencies (IEEE, ANSI) to analyze the impact of any additional Power Quality issues that may be caused by inverter-based variable energy generation.
+Further, there should be no noticeable flicker in system voltage associated with routine switching for lines, capacitors, etc. ISO intends to engage with Power Quality Standards agencies (IEEE, ANSI) to analyze the impact of any additional Power Quality issues that may be caused by inverter-based variable energy generation.

-4.6 Minimum Dynamic Voltage Support Needs
+4.6 Minimum dynamic voltage support needs

-As variable energy generation continues to be developed on large scale and this displaces some existing synchronous generation capacity, the need for dynamic voltage support for the grid would increase.
-ISO will undertake a study to establish minimum amount of dynamic voltage support requirements for new generation projects.
+As VERs deploy on large scale and displace some existing synchronous generation capacity, the need for dynamic voltage support for the grid will increase.
+The ISO may need to undertake a study to establish a minimum amount of dynamic voltage support requirements for new generation projects.

-4.7 Impact of Variable Energy Generation Development on Distribution System
+4.7 Impact of VERs on distribution system

 If variable energy generators are developed on large scale at the Distribution system level, then any adverse impact of this penetration on the Transmission system will need to be analyzed.
 The interconnection requirements for new generators connecting to the Distribution system are different and in some cases in conflict with interconnection requirements for the Transmission system.
-One such conflict exists between IEEE 1547 & UL 1741 standards that require inverter-based generation to trip offline for faults near generator station that can cause low voltages at the inverter terminals.
-If significant amount of generation on the Distribution system starts tripping for faults, this will pose an added burden on the Transmission system.
+One such conflict exists between IEEE 1547 & UL 1741 standards that require inverter-based generation to trip offline for faults near a generator due to low voltages at the inverter terminals.
+If a significant amount of generation on the Distribution system starts tripping for faults, this will pose an added burden on the Transmission system.
 NERC IVGTF Taskforce for Task 1.7 is working on addressing this issue.
-ISO will stay engaged in this NERC activity and may undertake any additional tasks required to analyze the impact of this issue.
+The ISO will stay engaged in this NERC activity and may undertake additional tasks to analyze the impact of this issue.

 4.8 Non fundamental frequency interactions

 VER technologies that rely on power inverters have high frequency bandwidth controls.
 These controls have the potential to interact with other power electronic based equipments (e.g. HVDC transmission), synchronous turbine-generators and series capacitors.
-ISO will stay engaged in industry developments on this issue.
+ISO intends to monitor industry developments on this issue.

 5. Next Steps

-The ISO requests that stakeholders provide written feedback to the ISO on this Straw Proposal.
-Written comments should be submitted to the ISO no later than April 8, 2010 to irrp@caiso.com.
-Comments received by the ISO will be posted to the ISO webpage and considered as the interconnection standards are reformed.
+The ISO requests that stakeholders provide written feedback to the ISO on this draft Final Straw Proposal.
+Written comments should be submitted to the ISO no later than April 30, 2010 to irrp@caiso.com.